"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 2 Peter 1:9 : But whoever does not have them is nearsighted and blind, forgetting that they have been cleansed from their past sins.

 We have gotten so busy trying to serve the Lord and become shortsighted.
 We have forgotten that we have been cleansed from our past sins.
 So then, we continue to feel guilty for our sins.
 This weighs us down and prevents us from being all that God has called us to be.
 This once again is due to believing the lies of the devil.
-The truth is we are forgiven of our sins friends.
+The truth is that we are indeed forgiven of our sins friends.
 There is therefore now no condemnation for those who are in Christ Jesus.
-(Romans 8).
+(Romans 8:1).
 Peter reminds us that we lack godly qualities or the divine nature of Christ, when we forget we have been forgiven of our past sins.
-Therefore remind yourselves friends, remind yourselves that you are royalty now.
+Therefore do not forget that you have been forgiven of your sins.
+Instead, remind yourselves friends, as often as possible, remind yourselves that you are royalty now.
 You belong to the King of kings.
 You have been given ALL you need to lead a godly life.
 You have the ability in you to possess the divine nature.
 Then you will never be ineffective or unproductive.
 You will NEVER STUMBLE.

 A life without purpose can be meaningless.
 It can wear you down, bring discouragement and depression.
 A purpose breathes life and hope into you.
 It brings joy and meaning to everything you do.
 Even your job that you don’t like much will suddenly have new meaning.
 You will suddenly be endowed with wisdom on discerning between resourceful relationships and time wasters.
 You will be self-motivated and begin using all resources you can get your hands on for one purpose.
 YOUR PURPOSE!!